 The spinnerbait is a confidence bait in my eyes for a number of reasons.
 The major one would be how wound up and aggressive smallmouth get when they spot one.
 They just plain need to eat it!
 I also like the fact that I can work water quickly, both shallow and deep, and if truth be told, they really are a no-brainer of a bait to work.
 There is no wrong way to fish these things.

-When working spinnerbaits for smallmouth bass, a 7-foot medium-heavy baitcast rod is my first choice.
+When working spinnerbaits for smallmouth bass, a 7-foot medium-heavy baitcast rod and reel combo is my first choice.
 The length will allow you to throw baits well, while also giving you the leverage to optimally fight fish.
 A medium-heavy action will give you the backbone needed to play tug-of-war with these tough customers.
-A baitcast reel with a high gear ratio is definitely needed, and a bare minimum would be 6.2:1.
+A baitcast reel with a high gear ratio is definitely needed, and a bare minimum would be a reel with 6.2:1 ratio.
 The higher that number, the better you will do.

 Certain areas of a lake will prove more productive when working a spinnerbait for smallmouth.
 When the winds are howling and the wave action is up, wind-blown points, islands and humps all get the nod.
 These may be the best conditions and areas you can target when working a spinnerbait.